 Want some help?

 #villalobos12in12 is a community led challenge that aspires to inspire and help get these fantastic pieces up and running.
 And it all starts here at CGRocks.
 We are going to cover 1 study a month, beginning January 2019.
+Join up and get a free copy of the study guide to etude no. 1.

 We are kicking off the #villalobos12in12 challenge with Etude 1 and progress from there.
 Hopefully you gain a deeper understanding of these awesome pieces, be able to confidently perform them and improve your technique.
 ‘Cos that is what’s going to happen.
 Being able to play all 12 etudes will drastically improve your technique: if you practice mindfully, that is!